Uffington White Horse – England’s mysterious chalk hill horse

 During the Second World War, the Uffington White Horse had to be covered in grass and hedge trimmings as it could easily have been used as a navigational figure for bombing raids.

-How to See The Uffington White Horse
+How to see the prehistoric Uffington White Horse

 Where is the white chalk horse?
 You can see the horse on White Horse Hill where there is an Uffington white horse car park pay and display which is signposted off the A420 Swindon to Oxford Road.
 It is about 80 miles west of London and 25 Southwest of Oxford.